nspcc-dev/neofs-spec/06-blockchain/03-container.md

 func PutNamed(container []byte, signature interop.Signature, publicKey interop.PublicKey, token []byte, name, zone string)
 ```

-PutNamed is similar to put but also sets a TXT record in nns contract\.
-Note that zone must exist\.
+PutNamed is similar to put but also sets a TXT record in nns contract.
+Note that zone must exist.

 ##### SetEACL